tomhodemon/cg/Readme.md

 Three.js handles the interpolation between keyframes automatically.
 It uses linear interpolation to calculate intermediate values, creating smooth transitions.

 The line `this.actions['flicker'] = flickerAction;` stores the animation action in an object called `actions` using 'flicker' as the key.
 The `actions` object acts as a dictionary that maps animation names to their corresponding `AnimationAction` instances.
-This allows the animation to be referenced and controlled later using this key.
+This allows the animation to be referenced and controlled later using this key (e.g. `this.actions['flicker'].play()`).

 ## Loaded from a `.glb` File

-The [Adventurer](src/worldObjects/Adventurer.js) and [Horse](src/worldObjects/Horse.js) are the only two [WorldObjects](src/worldObjects/WorldObject.js) that utilize animations loaded directly from their respective `.glb` files.
+The [Adventurer](src/worldObjects/Adventurer.js) and [Horse](src/worldObjects/Horse.js) are the only two [WorldObjects](src/worldObjects/WorldObject.js) that utilize animations loaded directly from their respective `.glb` files (downloaded from [poly.pizza](https://poly.pizza/)).
 Both rely on the following `setupAnimation` method:

 ```javascript
 /*